Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Mitigating Under-Parametrization Improves Deep Q-Learning

 We now show that mitigating implicit under-parameterization by preventing rank collapse can improve performance.
 We place special emphasis on the offline RL setting in this section, since it is particularly vulnerable to the adverse effects of rank collapse.

 We devise a penalty (or a regularizer) $\gL_p(\Phi)$ that encourages higher effective rank of the learned features, $\srank_\delta(\Phi)$, to prevent rank collapse.
 The effective rank function $\srank_\delta(\Phi)$ is non-differentiable, so we choose a simple surrogate that can be optimized over deep networks.
 Since effective rank is maximized when the magnitude of the singular values is roughly balanced, one way to increase effective rank is to minimize the largest singular value of $\Phi$, $\sigma_{\max}(\Phi)$, while simultaneously maximizing the smallest singular value, $\sigma_{\min}(\Phi)$.
-We construct a simple penalty $\gL_p(\Phi)$ derived from this intuition, formally given by: $\gL_p(\Phi)$ can be computed by invoking the singular value decomposition subroutines in standard automatic differentiation frameworks.
+We construct a simple penalty $\gL_p(\Phi)$ derived from this intuition, given by:

+$\gL_p(\Phi)$ can be computed by invoking the singular value decomposition subroutines in standard automatic differentiation frameworks~\citep{tensorflow, NIPS2019_9015}.
 We estimate the singular values over the feature matrix computed over a minibatch, and add the resulting value of $\gL_p$ as a penalty to the TD error objective, with a tradeoff factor $\alpha = 0.001$.

 \textbf{Does $\gL_p(\Phi)$ address rank collapse?} We first verify whether controlling the minimum and maximum singular values using $\gL_p(\Phi)$ actually prevents rank collapse.
 When using this penalty on the gridworld problem (Figure \ref{fig:gridworld_fix_results}), the effective rank does not collapse, instead gradually decreasing at the onset and then plateauing, akin to the evolution of effective rank in supervised learning.
-In Figure~\ref{fig:atari_rank_increase_penalty}, we plot the evolution of the effective rank values on two Atari games in the {offline} setting, \textsc{Seaquest} and \textsc{Breakout} (all games in Appendix~\ref{app:fix_results}), and observe that the addition of the penalty, $\gL_p$, also generally leads to increasing ranks.
+In Figure~\ref{fig:atari_rank_increase_penalty}, we plot the evolution of effective rank on two Atari games in the {offline} setting (all games in Appendix~\ref{app:fix_results}), and observe that using $\gL_p$ also generally leads to increasing rank values.

 \textbf{Does mitigating rank collapse improve performance?} We now evaluate the performance of the penalty using DQN~\citep{Mnih2015} and CQL \citep{kumar2020conservative} on Atari dataset from \citet{agarwal2020optimistic}~(5\% replay data), used in Section~\ref{sec:problem}.
 Figure \ref{fig:atari_offline_results} summarizes the relative improvement from using the penalty for 16 Atari games.
 Adding the penalty to DQN improves performance on all {16/16} games with a median improvement of \textbf{74.5\%}; adding it to CQL, a state-of-the-art offline algorithm, improves performance on {11/16} games with median improvement of \textbf{14.1\%}.
 Prior work has discussed that standard Q-learning methods designed for the online setting, such as DQN, are generally ineffective with small offline datasets~\citep{kumar2020conservative, agarwal2020optimistic}.
 Our results show that mitigating rank collapse makes even such simple methods substantially more effective in this setting, suggesting that rank collapse and the resulting implicit under-parameterization may be an crucial piece of the puzzle in explaining the challenges of offline RL.